neorv32 logo

 There are no dedicated configuration options to optimize the processor for energy (minimal consumption; energy/instruction ratio) yet.
 However, a reduced processor area (Optimize for Size) will also reduce static energy consumption.

 To optimize your setup for low-power applications, you can make use of the CPU sleep mode (wfi instruction).
 Put the CPU to sleep mode whenever possible.
-If the clok gating feature is enabled (CLOCK_GATING_EN) the entire CPU complex will be disconnected from the clock tree while in sleep mode.
+If the clock gating feature is enabled (CLOCK_GATING_EN) the entire CPU complex will be disconnected from the clock tree while in sleep mode.

 Processor-internal clock generator shutdown